Discovering Urban Functional Zones from Biased and Sparse Points of Interests and Sparse Human Activities: Introduction

 Our main contributions can be summarized as: \begin{itemize} \item [\textbf{(1)}] A novel latent region representation learning method is proposed based on intrinsic interaction of unbiased POIs and human activity patterns to overcome the biased data. \item [\textbf{(2)}] To exploit the prior spatial information and alleviate both bias effects and the imbalance POIs of map segmentation, CRF is used as an unsupervised clustering method, which is regularized by the spatial relationship. \item [\textbf{(3)}] A novel and efficient functional zone detection framework is proposed for both biased/unbiased and sparse/non-sparse data.
 This achieves a better functional zones identification and a finer granularity than the benchmarks based on real data. \end{itemize}

 The rest of the paper is organized as follows: Section \ref{sec:latentlearing} introduces the preliminaries and the details on the latent region representation learning procedure.
 Functional regions aggregation and identification methods based on function estimation are discussed in Section \ref{sec:identification}.
-The results are shown in Section \ref{sec:experiment}.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+The results are shown in Section \ref{sec:experiment}. {And more discussion of properly using our method is discussed in Section \ref{sec:discussion}.} Finally, Section \ref{sec:conclusion} concludes the paper.